NOTE: Analysis is mixed in with the relation of

 (12-13) Chad steps out.
 (14-16) Lucy, wondering what's up with him, looks out the window as he collects the mail.
 (17-24) Even the postal worker, seeing Chad leafing through the mail, looks with suspicion at him.
 Chad waves him off.
 He has come upon the letter of a Miriam Hodges.

 (25-27) Chad slips the letter into his shirt and returns to the station with the rest of the mail for Lucy.
 (28) He tells her it's such a beautiful day it calls for another doughnut, and he takes one from a stack on the counter.
 (29-31) Lucy goes through the mail piece by piece, as if she is looking for something missing.
 But if she doesn't know what is missing, how can she find it?
-The same problem was posed with looking for what was missing that was to be found through Hawk's heritage, which turned out to be the missing pages of the diary.
+The same problem was posed with looking for what was missing that was to be found through Hawk's heritage.

 It is either Thursday or Friday.
 Twin Peaks is a small town and it might be that if Miriam mailed the letter first thing in the morning it would go out in that day's mail delivery.
 Lucy is wearing the outfit she was wearing (supposedly) on Thursday morning, but later, on Thursday, when she was eating lunch, she was wearing a different outfit.